spica-engine/spica/docs/content/guide/bucket.md

+## Table of contents

 # Bucket
 Buckets are schemas of your data.
 They keep all the necessary information about your data such as their structure, validations.

-## Table of contents

-## Configuring Bucket System

 ## Create and Edit Buckets